NeeEoo/discord-rpc/README.md

 ## Documentation

-The most up to date documentation for Rich Presence can always be found on our [developer site](https://discordapp.com/developers/docs/rich-presence/how-to)!
-If you're interested in rolling your own native implementation of Rich Presence via IPC sockets instead of using our SDK—hey, you've got free time, right?—check out the ["Hard Mode" documentation](https://github.com/discordapp/discord-rpc/blob/master/documentation/hard-mode.md).
+The most up to date documentation for Rich Presence can always be found on our [developer site](https://discord.com/developers/docs/rich-presence/how-to)!
+If you're interested in rolling your own native implementation of Rich Presence via IPC sockets instead of using our SDK—hey, you've got free time, right?—check out the ["Hard Mode" documentation](https://github.com/discord/discord-rpc/blob/master/documentation/hard-mode.md).

-### Buttons

-In this fork, the `DiscordRichPresence` struct has been modified to have 4 new members: `button1Label`, `button1Url`, `button2Label`, and `button2Url` (I admit, it may not be the best implementation).

 ## Basic Usage

 Zeroith, you should be set up to build things because you are a game developer, right?

-First, head on over to the [Discord developers site](https://discordapp.com/developers/applications/me) and make yourself an app.
+First, head on over to the [Discord developers site](https://discord.com/developers/applications/me) and make yourself an app.
 Keep track of `Client ID` -- you'll need it here to pass to the init function.

 ### Unreal Engine 4 Setup

 To use the Rich Presense plugin with Unreal Engine Projects:

-1. Download the latest [release](https://github.com/discordapp/discord-rpc/releases) for each operating system you are targeting and the zipped source code
+1. Download the latest [release](https://github.com/discord/discord-rpc/releases) for each operating system you are targeting and the zipped source code
 2. In the source code zip, copy the UE plugin—`examples/unrealstatus/Plugins/discordrpc`—to your project's plugin directory
 3. At `[YOUR_UE_PROJECT]/Plugins/discordrpc/source/ThirdParty/DiscordRpcLibrary/`, create an `Include` folder and copy `discord_rpc.h` and `discord_register.h` to it from the zip
 4. Follow the steps below for each OS